French and Spanish car sales add to European recovery signs

 South Korea’s Hyundai (005380.KS) and affiliate Kia (000270.KS) reported a combined 27 percent sales drop, but Toyota’s (7203.T) registrations rose 10.5 percent.

-French delivery van sales fell 7.7 percent to 27,388 vehicles in January, the CCFA said, taking total light vehicle registrations to 152,865, a 1 percent decline.
+French delivery van sales fell 7.7 percent to 27,388 vehicles in January, the CCFA, taking total light vehicle registrations to 152,865, a 1 percent decline.

-Additional reporting by Gilles Guillaume, Fiona Ortiz and Agnieszka Flak; Editing by Geert De Clercq and David Goodman
+Reporting by Dominique Vidalon, Gilles Guillaume, Andreas Cremer and Fiona Ortiz.; Editing by Geert De Clercq and Mark Potter